 Series C in 2004

-BCD Semiconductor Corp. markets and sells analog and mixed signal interface circuits.
-Its products include linear regulator interface circuits, AC/DC and DC/DC switching converters, standard linear interface circuits, motor drivers, and audio power amplifiers.
-BCD Semiconductor Corp. is based in Fremont, California.
-BCD Semiconductor Corp. operates as a subsidiary of BCD Semiconductor Manufacturing Limited.
+BCD Semiconductor specializes in the design and marketing of analog and mixed-signal interface circuits, offering a diverse range of products that include linear regulator interface circuits, AC/DC and DC/DC switching converters, standard linear interface circuits, motor drivers, and audio power amplifiers.
+The company serves various markets, particularly in computing, consumer electronics, and communications, supplying components for personal computers, flat-panel televisions, mobile phone chargers, and other portable electronic devices.
+Headquartered in Fremont, California, BCD Semiconductor operates as a subsidiary of BCD Semiconductor Manufacturing Limited, with a significant presence in Shanghai, China.

 Force10 Networks